ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/resiliency-design.md

 In multizone clusters, data replication across availability zones can be achieved through application-level replication or storage replication.

 Portworx and Red Hat OpenShift Data Foundation (ODF) are Software Defined Storage (SDS) solutions that support data replication and can be deployed on Red Hat OpenShift clusters on {{site.data.keyword.Bluemix_notm}} to provide persistent storage for stateful apps.
-Portworx and Red Hat OpenShift Data Foundation replicate data across worker nodes to ensure that the stateful application can be rescheduled to a different worker node if there is a failure without losing data.
+Portworx and Red Hat OpenShift Data Foundation replicate data across worker nodes to help ensure that the stateful application can be rescheduled to a different worker node if there is a failure without losing data.

 ## High availability design
 {: #high-availability-design}